-We participate with The National School Lunch Program (NSLP), the School Breakfast Program (SBP), and the Afterschool Snack Program (ASP), and the Seamless Summer Option (SSO) for all students, and we are providing weekly meal pick-ups for those approved for distance learning.
+We participate with The National School Lunch Program (NSLP), the School Breakfast Program (SBP), the Afterschool Snack Program (ASP), and the Seamless Summer Option (SSO) for all students, and we are providing weekly meal pick-ups for those approved for distance learning.

 USDA NONDISCRIMINATION STATEMENT

 In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, sex, disability, age, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.